laggykiller/sticker-convert/docs/COMPILING.md

 ## 3.3 Executables / Binaries (Linux) (Tested with Ubuntu 20.04)
 Some packages are usually not available in repo.
 To compile them, install these packages:

-`sudo apt install gcc make cmake libpng-dev libboost-program-options-dev libboost-regex-dev libboost-system-dev libboost-filesystem-dev build-essential curl unzip pkg-config python3-tkinter python3-opencv`
+`sudo apt install gcc make cmake libpng-dev libboost-program-options-dev libboost-regex-dev libboost-system-dev libboost-filesystem-dev build-essential curl unzip pkg-config python3-tkinter python3-opencv binutils psmisc`

 For Linux, the following binaries are required:
 - `ffmpeg` and `ffprobe`